LinLi-0909/NME/README.md

 net_sig = array2table(bnet,'RowNames',gene_names(pos),'VariableNames',gene_names);
 writetable(net_sig,'binary_net.csv','WriteRowNames',true);
 ```
-%matalab (for large datasets)
+%matalab (for large datasets) <br />
 here, we calculate the causal network of genes, respectively.
-For example, there are 6,000 genes in GEM.
+For example, there are 6,000 genes in GEM.  <br />
-We can divide the genes into 10 sets, e.g. 1:600, 601:1200,...,5401:6000.
+We can divide the genes into 10 sets(or 5, 12 sets which can be defined yourself) , e.g. 1:600, 601:1200,...,5401:6000. <br />
-And for each gene set, we can calculate the causal network.
+And for each gene set, we can calculate the causal network. <br />
 ```matlab
 %e.g. for 1:600 genes
 GEM = importdata('data_f.csv');